by Master Yung Hsi, and edited by Dr Chou Hsiang-Kuang

 Especially since a complete translation of the Avatámsaka Sūtra became available this assumption has to be corrected.
 What initially appeared as Taoist discourse in Buddhist exegesis can now be attributed to the said Sūtra.
 We may now come to the conclusion that the main tenets of the two other Traditions are used to illustrate the Buddha-Dharma, rather than being used as an illustration of how much Buddhism 'really' is a form of Taoism and/or Confucianism.
 This, however, excludes Master Yung Hsi's words on the true gentleman, the chün-tze or jūnzi; this Confucianist concept truly has become a trait of Chinese Buddhism, and lies behind the worldview of the ancient Japanese samurai - to give an example.

 It is customary, especially among the Zen Schools that sprung up in the West, to keep a certain doctrinal purity.
 The inheritors of the Japanese Rinzai Tradition (Chin.
-Lin-chi) will teach the famed Rinzai Master's Dharma, The Soto Tradition does likewise.
-There is little or no 'cross fertilization', both in order to keep the teaching lineage pure, and to prevent the student-meditator from feeling incertain about particular views.
+Lin-chi o Linzi) will teach the famed Rinzai Master's Dharma, The Sōtō Tradition does likewise.
+There is little or no 'cross fertilization', both in order to keep the teaching lineage pure, and to prevent the student-meditator from feeling insecure about particular views.

 Chinese Buddhism as a whole, and Chinese Chan in particular, never bothered much about this type of purity.
 Its aim is more to stress the common traits in this and that Dharma exegesis.
-We therefore see how Master Yung Hsi used the teaching of a southern Ho-tse Chan Master like Tsungmi to demonstrate the correctness of the northern Tungshan lineage.
+We therefore see how Master Yung Hsi used the teaching of a southern Ho-tse Chan Master like Tsungmi to demonstrate the correctness of the northern Tungshan lineage Mandarin pronounciation of Tungshan).

 Such cross cultural behaviour occurs very often and is perhaps characteristic for Chinese Buddhism.